 Electronic Availability of Transcripts of Proceedings Before U.S. District and Magistrate Judges

-Transcripts of proceedings taken by official and contract court reporters before the U.S. District and Magistrate Judges in the Northern District of Georgia will soon be filed with the court in electronic format.
+Transcripts of proceedings taken by official and contract court reporters before the U.S. District and Magistrate Judges in the Northern District of Georgia are filed with the court in electronic format.
 This notice conveys the policies governing public electronic access to official transcripts and the procedures for counsel to request redaction from the transcript of specific personal data identifiers pursuant to Judicial Conference policy before the transcript is made electronically available to the general public.
 The Judicial Conference policy and amendments to the Appellate, Bankruptcy and Criminal Rules require that certain "personal identifier" information be redacted from court filings.
 The personal identifiers that must be redacted are Social Security numbers, names of minor children, financial account numbers, birth dates and, in criminal cases, home addresses.
 Please read this policy carefully.

 This policy applies to all transcripts of proceedings, or parts of proceedings, filed on or after July 1, 2008, regardless of when the proceeding took place.

 Once a transcript is purchased through the court reporter by a party or attorney, it will be electronically filed in CM/ECF and the court reporter will notify the Clerk's Office to enable remote electronic access to the official transcript for the purchasing attorney(s) through the court's CM/ECF system.
 The transcript will also be available for viewing by the public at the Clerk's Office public terminal.
 Transcripts may not be copied or reproduced by the Clerk's Office for an initial period of 90 days from the date the transcript is filed to allow for the review and redaction of personal identifiers within the transcript.
 During the initial 90 day period, individuals wishing to purchase a copy of the transcript must do so directly through the court reporter.